 In the world we live in, compromise and moderation can be dirty words.
 However, in business, compromise and moderation are necessary parts of the culture.
 Can business help us bring greater compromise and moderation to our increasingly polarized world?
-Dr. Jennifer Thompson sat down with Bob Feldman, founder of the Dialogue Project and vice chair of IFC Next, to talk about what his project has taught him about how companies can help to bring greater respectful discussions, not just to the workplace, but to the rest of our lives.
+Dr. Jennifer Thompson sat down with Bob Feldman, founder of the Dialogue Project and vice chair of ICF Next, to talk about what his project has taught him about how companies can help to bring greater respectful discussions, not just to the workplace, but to the rest of our lives.

 Don’t Let Election Passions Roil Your Workplace, Harvard Business Review, Bob Feldman

 The Key to Reviving American Institutions May Lie Next Door, The Atlantic, Marc Dunkelman

 It’s Time to Embrace Love and Compassion, The Dialogue Project, Gary Kelly

 Corporate America’s Moral Responsibility, The Dialogue Project, Jamie Dimon

 It’s Time for Business to Lead, The Dialogue Project, Michael Sneed

 Tackling Tough Issues Through Courageous Conversations, The Dialogue Project, General Mills Case Study